Settings

 Default:: {}

 A dict containing the spider contracts enabled in your project, used for testing spiders.
-For more info see Spiders Contracts.
+For more info see Spider Contracts.

 SPIDER_CONTRACTS_BASE